siddhi-io/www/en/docs/query-guide.md

     | groupIdPostfix| Type of the Store is added as postfix to the groupId as a convention | N | {_storeType}
     | artifactId | Artifact Id of the project | N | siddhi-store-{_storeType}
     | className | Class name of the Store | N | {_storeType}EventTable

 3. To confirm that all property values are correct, type `Y` in the console.
 If not, press `N`.

 ## Configuring and Monitoring Siddhi Applications

-### Multi-threading and Asynchronous Processing
+### Threading and Asynchronous

 When `@Async` annotation is added to the Streams it enable the Streams to introduce asynchronous and multi-threading behaviour.

 ```sql
 @Async(buffer.size='256', workers='2', batch.size.max='5')